polito-webapp1/aw1-weeks-2024/week11/exercises.md

 _Goal: Create a simple (i.e., non React) client to consume one of the "HeapOverrun" API_.

-Create a `simple-application` project using HTML, plain JavaScript, and `fetch` to get the list of all questions from the API Server in Express developed last week.
+Create a `simple-application` project using HTML, plain JavaScript, and `fetch` to get the list of all questions from the API Server in Express developed in Week 04.
 Set up CORS accordingly on the server.

 # Exercise 13: React meets Express - part I